ArPIHomeSecurity/arpi_documentation/docs/end_users/admin.md

 After the registration code is generated it will be accessible until the dialog is closed.

 !!! warning
-    Always share the regsitration and access codes securly.
+    Always share the registration and access codes securely.